 · When specified, each motor shall be given the complete test described below [Items a) through g)] in addition to the tests specified in 6.3.2.
 This test shall be in accordance with the applicable portions of IEEE 112 and NEMA MG 1 or IEC 60034-2-1 and shall include the following items.

 Determination of efficiency and power factor at 100 %, 75 %, and 50 % of full load and any other specified load point(s).
-The purchaser (in consultation with the vendor) shall specify which method (e.g. Method B—dynamometer or Method F—equivalent circuit calculation) given in IEEE 112 or IEC 60034-2 shall be used in determining the performance data.
+The purchaser (in consultation with the vendor) shall specify which method given in IEEE 112 (e.g. Method B/B1—dynamometer, Method E/E1—electrical power measurement or Method F/F1—equivalent circuit calculation) or IEC 60034-2 shall be used in determining the performance data.

 When comparing competitive bids, it is necessary that all vendors quote efficiencies determined by the same method.
-Not all vendors have facilities for performing Method B—dynamometer testing for large motors.
-Alternate methods (e.g. Method F) can be used by all vendors.
+Not all vendors have facilities for performing Method B/B1—dynamometer testing for large motors or Method E/E1-electrical power measurement.
+Alternate methods (e.g. Method F/F1) can be used by all vendors.
 The vendors should be consulted when the capability of test facilities is in question.

 ¨ Losses in a motor driven by an ASD may be significantly different than those when the motor is driven by a constant frequency sinusoidal source.
 Efficiency determination method and supply frequencies of motors on ASDs are to be determined by consultation between the purchaser and the vendor.
 Motors that are designed to be operated only on an ASD do not require tests in Items b), d), and f) below.